 • 11th Grade 1.00

 • 12th Grade 1.00

-Mathematics 4.00
+Mathematics 3 4.00

-Algebra 2 Ho ool High School courses (Geometry Honors and onors are eligible for high school credit; however, st complete 4 High School Math Courses)
+Algebra 2 H ool High School courses (Geometry Honors and onors are eligible for high school credit; however, st complete 4 High School Math Courses)

 • Algebra 1 1.00

 • Geometry 1.00

 • Algebra 2 1.00

-1 additional credit in an approved math full-year e (waived for those on track to complete a CTE am in their senior year) 1.00
+1 additional credit in an approved math full-year se (waived for those on track to complete a CTE ram in their senior year) 1.00

 Science 3.00

-3 credits of Science, including two lab sciences
+3 credits o f Science, including two lab sciences

-Social Studie 2S 3.00
+Social Studi es 3.00

-Social Studie es 3.00
+• World History 1.00

-Social Studie world History 3.00
+• United States History 1.00

-Social Studie • •
+• American Government/Civics Including Civics project - Must meet proficiency 1.00

-Social Studie World History United States History American Government/Civics 1.00
+World Langu lage 2.00

-Social Studie World History United States History American Government/Civics o Including Civics project - Must meet proficiency 1.00 1.00 2.00
+One of the show profic 2 credits in the same language. ese can be earned at middle school.
+Students must siency to earn one full credit at the middle school.
+Students approved for Readiness Pathways may have an alternative to World Language in their graduation plan.
+Families and students must be notified that colleges may still require World Language as an entrance requirement.
+Students for whom English is a second language

-l APPL test level passed will be included on the transcript.
+APPL test level passed will be included on the transcript.
 Computer Science (Discoveries or AP CS) .50 Arts .50 Physical Education/Health 2.00 Electives At least 2.0 Elective must be at the College Preparatory Level or Higher for CTE students not taking advanced math in their senior year.
-At least 1.0 Elective must be at the college preparatory level for all other students 1.0 Financial Literacy (on-line module, course, test out) Must pass Total Credits 21 Project and demonstrate proficiency in seven academic areas (Eng Science, Social Studies, The Arts, Physical Education/Health, and Science).
+At least 1.0 Elective must be at the college preparatory level for all other students 1.0 Financial Literacy (on-line module, course, test out) Must pass Total Credits 21 Students must also complete the Civics Performance Based Gradu Project and demonstrate proficiency in seven academic areas (Eng Science, Social Studies, The Arts, Physical Education/Health, and Science).
 They must also maintain six credits through each academ Credit may be awarded for 80 hours of Work Based Learning or Ap Internships.
-Students required to take three or more ELD courses r up to 23credits to reach PPSD and State Graduation Requirement Computer nic year5 proved nay require Training, Oversight, and Communication The Superintendent will annually update the Board by May 1 , cove graduation and dropout rates, student participation in credit-recove opportunities, and other relevant information regarding the implemente the Graduation Requirements policy. ry Compliance with Laws, Confidentiality Requirements The Superintendent will ensure that all PPSD personnel and all PPS contractors comply fully with all applicable laws, rules, and regulat with all Board Policies.
+Students required to take three or more ELD courses m up to 23credits to reach PPSD and State Graduation Requirement lish, Math, Computer nic year5 proved nay require Training, Oversight, and Communication The Superintendent will annually update the Board by May 1 , cove graduation and dropout rates, student participation in credit-recove opportunities, and other relevant information regarding the implement the Graduation Requirements policy. ry Compliance with Laws, Confidentiality Requirements The Superintendent will ensure that all PPSD personnel and all PPS contractors comply fully with all applicable laws, rules, and regulat with all Board Policies.
 In the event any part of any Policy is unlaw Superintendent will report such event to the Board as soon as practi request of the Board a modification of this Policy. ions, and vful, the